AleMatGra/open5E-to-LaTeX-converter/README.md

 ## Requirements

-Python 3, if you are using it, you will need to install the translator package.
+Python 3 and if you are using it, you will need to install the translator package.